Uniqueness of form extensions and domination of semigroups

 Let $\a$ be a closed form on $\H$ and $\b$ a closed form on $L^2(X,\mu)$.
 We say that \emph{$\a$ is dominated by $\b$} if $D(\a)$ is a generalized ideal of $D(\b)$ and

 whenever $\xi,\eta\in D(\a)$ are paired.
-In the situations we have in mind the dominating form $\b$ will additionally satisfy the first Beurling Deny criterion.
+In the situations we have in mind the dominating form $\b$ will additionally satisfy the first Beurling-Deny criterion.
 The relevance of domination comes from the following fundamental result.

-\begin{theorem*} Let $A$, $B$ be the generators of the forms $\a$ and $\b$ respectively and assume that $\b$ satisfies the first Beurling Deny criterion.
+\begin{theorem*} Let $A$, $B$ be the generators of the forms $\a$ and $\b$ respectively and assume that $\b$ satisfies the first Beurling-Deny criterion.
 Then, the form $\a$ is dominated by $\b$ if and only if the semigroup $(e^{-tA})_{t\geq 0}$ is dominated by $(e^{-tB})_{t\geq 0}$ in the sense that

 for all $\xi\in \H$ and all $t\geq 0$. \end{theorem*}